Live Chat Now

 What is a technical management degree?

-A technical management degree combines elements of business management and technology skills with the goal of preparing students for the modern workplace.
+A technical management degree program combines elements of business management and technology skills with the goal of preparing students for the modern workplace.
 It also includes opportunities for you to develop your critical thinking and problem-solving skills through the use of widely accepted business practices and technology applications.
+At DeVry, this is a transfer credit-friendly program helping you to finish what you’ve started.

 Can I earn a technical management degree online?

 No, you don't need to have an IT or technical background!
-The Bachelor’s in Technical Management layers business administration, technology and other business concepts.
+The Bachelor’s in Technical Management degree layers business administration, technology and other business concepts.
 It is designed to teach you the technical management concepts and systems used by some of today’s leading companies.
-This is our business program that is designed to accept the most previous qualifying college credits, and is one many transfer students choose at DeVry.
+This business program is designed to accept previous qualifying college credit, and is one transfer students choose at DeVry.

 What courses will I be taking for the degree program for technical management?